puppetlabs-toy-chest/puppet-quest-guide/en_us/quests/control_repository.md

 We'll create a Puppetfile in the next quest and cover its use in more depth.
-For now, we'll be focusing on the modules in your `site` directory whose code you will be directly managing in your control reposiotry.
+For now, we'll be focusing on the modules in your `site` directory whose code you will be directly managing in your control repository.
 Just be aware that because the contents of the `modules` directory are typically defined by a Puppetfile, your site-specific modules are kept in the distinct `site` directory to avoid being removed or overwritten when external modules are